-Smart patches, also referred to as smart cutaneous wearable devices and electronic skins, distribute medication through your skin from a patch.
+Smart patches, also known as smart cutaneous wearable devices and electronic skins, distribute medication through your skin from a patch.
 This concept has been around for decades.
-Think of nicotine patches or the birth control patch.
+Think of nicotine patches or birth control patches.
 These two medical delivery systems through patches have proven to be highly effective.
 They are also easy to administer and safe to use.
-Of all of the drug delivery devices that you wear, this might be one of the originals.
-Today, dozens of other types of medications are now available through a smart medical patch.
-They are disposable and lightweight as not to disrupt your life too much.
+This might be one of the originals of all the drug delivery devices you wear.
+Today, dozens of other medications are available through a smart medical patch.
+They are disposable and lightweight so as not to disrupt your life too much.
 They can also be used by medical professionals to monitor your medical situation, including fevers, fitness, cancer cells, and much more.
 And patches are considered a painless drug delivery device.

 Smartwatches lead the way in all wearable connected health devices in all industries.
 However, their medical uses are only in the infancy stage.
-As of right now, their primary use in the medical field is to monitor various health conditions.
+Their primary use in the medical field is to monitor various health conditions.
 Some smartwatches act like 24-7 EKGs to monitor your heart at all times, and others simply track your fitness activity.
 As of right now, it does not appear any smartwatches exist that administer drugs.
 However, this could change any day.
-For now, they act as a wonderful way to prevent a health crisis and to allow patients to take accountability for their daily actions and even to remind them when to take medicine or change a medical patch.
+For now, they are a wonderful way to prevent a health crisis, allow patients to take accountability for their daily actions, and even remind them when to take medicine or change a medical patch.

 Subcutaneous Drug Delivery Devices

 Wearable subcutaneous drug delivery devices are eliminating the need for IV drug delivery across all fields of medicine.
-The device is inserted under your skin, and medication is released on its own.
+The device is inserted under your skin, and medication is released.
 This includes more convenient options for cancer patients and those with autoimmune diseases.
-One of the biggest advantages of this type of drug delivery system is that it requires the patient to complete the entire recommended treatment.
+One of the biggest advantages of this drug delivery system is that it requires the patient to complete the recommended treatment.
 When people do not complete their treatment in full, it can lead to drug resistance in some cases.
-Some of the most common types of subcutaneous drug options include diacetylmorphine, goserelin, insulin, and morphine.
+Some of the most common subcutaneous drug options include diacetylmorphine, goserelin, insulin, and morphine.

 An on-body Injector is considered a wearable injection device.
-This type of device is becoming quite popular with cancer patients in the wearable injectors market.
-Once the device is applied to the stomach or arm, it waits for a period of time before it slowly releases the medication.
-This type of injector allows for patients to be treated at home without exposure to other illnesses and diseases during a time when your immune system is already compromised.
+This device is becoming quite popular with cancer patients in the wearable injectors market.
+Once the device is applied to the stomach or arm, it waits for some time before slowly releasing the medication.
+This injector allows patients to be treated at home without exposure to other illnesses and diseases during a time when your immune system is already compromised.
 This convenience is making the wearable injectors market one of the most in-demand.

 A handheld injector is not necessarily wearable in that it is connected to your body at the time of injection, but rather you can keep it on your person until it is time to inject yourself.
 It typically comes in the form of a stick-like tube.
 A good example is an Epipen for people who have life-threatening allergies.
 You simply grab it from your pocket or bag and inject yourself with the push of a button.
 It eliminates the need for administering a syringe.

 A needle-free injector comes in a variety of distribution possibilities.
-The use of this type of medical delivery device could be administered through shock waves, gas pressure, or electrophoresis.
-These medical administering methodologies help to prevent the need for needles to administer drugs.
+This medical delivery device could be administered through shock waves, gas pressure, or electrophoresis.
+These medical administering methodologies help prevent needles’ need to administer drugs.
 This process also improves safety for the patient, eliminates medical waste, and increases the sterility of administering medications.
 Some people consider this a painless drug delivery device.

 Most people do not enjoy a trip to any medical facility.
 As such, health care at home is a booming market.
-You can expect to see more ways to administer medications yourself in the comfort of your home in the coming years.
-Between telehealth, drug delivery devices you wear, and wearable monitoring, you may eliminate the need for medical visits entirely until there is an emergency.
+In the coming years, you can expect to see more ways to administer medications yourself in the comfort of your home.
+Between telehealth, drug delivery devices you wear, and wearable monitoring, you may eliminate the need for medical visits until there is an emergency.
 And at-home self-care can lead to less frequent dosing.

 - The home health care market is expected to surpass $240 billion by 2024.

-- The wearable medical device industry is expected to reach $27 billion by 2023.
+- The wearable medical device industry is expected to reach $27 billion in 2023.

 - With the explosion of wearable devices, the industry is valued at over $10 billion.